Simple Crochet Baby Blanket

 Row 2: [1 DC, CH2, 1 SC] in first ch2 space; *[2 DC, CH2, 1SC] in next ch2 space; repeat from * to end of row; CH3 and turn.

-Repeat Row 2 for pattern, switching colors after every 8 rows (following color chart to the right).
+Repeat Row 2 for pattern, switching colors after every 8 rows (following color chart).

 See stitch chart below for a visual representation of pattern instructions.